-• Encouraging investors to expect short rates to be lower in the future than they currently anticipate.
+• Encouraging investors to expect short rates to be lower in the future than they currently anticipate and the third is quantitative easing.

-• Shifting relative supplies to affect risk premiums.

-• Oversupplying reserves at the zero funds rate.
+- Shifting relative supplies to affect risk premiums - Oversupplying reserves at the zero funds rate

-Notice that these policies are close to those the Fed actually followed starting in 2009.
-The first point foreshadows the Fed's "forward guidance" about the federal funds rate; the second is Operation Twist, which the Fed implemented in 2011 (Reinhart is referring to the relative supplies of short-and long-term Treasuries); and the third is quantitative easing.
+Notice that these policies are close to those the Fed has actually followed since 2009.
+The first point foreshadows the Fed's "communications strategy" about the federal funds rate; the second is Operation Twist (Reinhart is referring to the relative supplies of short- and long-term Treasuries);